xicato/xig-documentation/api_doc.md

 **Show Devices with Scenes**
 ----
+**Change Status:** No API call changes made in V1.7.0.

-  Return a list of devices at the given gateway, along with some information
+  Return a list of devices at the given gateway, along with scene information
 * **URLs:**

   `/devices/with_scenes`